dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/Website.md

 Could use snapshot as the way to process Dreamcatcher packets ?

 Image generation tool that does a series of overlays on each image, and shows how the packet artwork will look under all different circumstances.

+Connect with a wallet to provide login.
+Optionally sign in without a crypto wallet.